Jim8y/cs-page/_posts/2015-09-04-boto-setup.md

 ---
 layout: post
-tags : ["aws", "Python"]
+tags : ["AWS", "Python"]
 title : "Use Amazon Machine Learning in Python"
 ---

+A short note on setting up Python SDK for Amazon Machine Learning.

+[Boto][1] is the official AWS SDK for Python, which can be installed via `pip`:

+# Install boto

+    pip install boto3

+If only for the current user, append `--user`.

 # AWS Credentials

-Appropriate credentials are required to access aws service API.
-Amazon Web Service differentiates two types of credentials: root credentials and IAM credentials.
-Root credentials are associated with aws accounts and have full access to all resources.
-A maximum of two keys are allowed at a time.
-On the other end of spectrum, IAM (Identity and Authentication Management) credentials are analogous to user accounts in a Unix system, which are created by a root account and their capabilities can be dynamically managed.
-AWS advocates the usage of IAM credentials for security consideration.
+Appropriate credentials are required to access AWS services.
+AWS differentiates two types of credentials: root credentials and IAM credentials.
+Root credentials are associated with AWS accounts and have full access to all resources.
+A maximum of two root keys are allowed at a time.
+On the other end of the spectrum, IAM (Identity and Authentication Management) credentials are analogous to user (in contrast to root) accounts in a Unix system, which are created by a root account and their capabilities are dynamically managed.
+AWS advocates the usage of IAM credentials for security considerations.
 Of course, one can still create and use root credentials, however, if they will.

-To access aws API through boto, one needs proper credentials set up.
+To access AWS API through `boto`, one needs proper credentials files set up.
 The first step of doing this is to create a user (if not already created) and download the access key.

 - To manage IAM credentials, use IAM console.
-- To manage root credentials, see [this](http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html)
+- To manage root credentials, see [this][2]

-There are multiple ways to configure credential file for Boto's usage.
+There are at least three ways to configure credential files for `boto`.
 For instance, put the credential file downloaded from IAM at `~/.aws/credentials`,